samvera-deprecated/sufia-vagrant/README.md

   * Mac: With homebrew ```brew tap phinze/cask; brew install brew-cask; brew cask install vagrant``` _or_ follow the installation instructions on Vagrant's [downloads page](https://www.vagrantup.com/downloads).
   * Linux: use your favorite package manager to install packages for virtualbox and vagrant.

+If your find yourself with a "VirtualBox not found" error after running the ```vagrant up``` command, you will also need VirtualBox.
+Download packages and installation institutions can be found at https://www.virtualbox.org/wiki/Downloads.

 Clone this repository into a convenient directory:

 ```bash